idealabasu/idealab_jekyll_source/content/foldable-robotics-info.md

 ## (NEW) Laptops and Software

 We encourage students to bring their own laptop.
-We are able to support the following*:
+We are able to support the following operating systems*:

 * Windows
 * Mac